 The Information on this page mirrors the weekly bulletin Church Notes, as well as Concordia Connections, our monthly newsletter.
 It is updated weekly with the latest news and information.

-December 17 – Voters Meeting / Potluck / Decorate the Sanctuary – Following the Divine Service
+March 18 – Voter’s Meeting & Potluck – After the Divine Service

 Each One Bring One….food item: This is a reminder that in order to keep our food pantry well stocked, we are asking each family to bring one non-perishable food item to church each Sunday.
 Sending an item or two for the Blessing Bags is also a good way to support those around us who are in need.
 Our personal care bags with toiletry items have also been in demand lately, so we can use more trial sizes of soap, shampoo, toothpaste/toothbrushes, deodorant and the like.